Vikash-Kumar-Prajapati/microservices-configuration-server/README.md

 # microservices-configuration-server
-This is Centralized configuration management server.
+This is Centralized Configuration Management Server.